Mackie’s of Scotland is set to cut energy use and carbon emissions by up to 80%.

 Scotland’s greenest SME and leading ice cream manufacturer has created a new refrigeration system which significantly reduces carbon emissions and is powered by heat energy from a new biomass system.

 Mackie’s of Scotland make one of the nation’s favourite ice creams.
 Two decades ago, Mackie’s family business started on its quest to be the nation’s greenest SME, long before sustainability issues were hitting the headlines.
 Through its ‘sky to scoop’ approach, the company makes all the ice cream on their Aberdeenshire farm, along with several ingredients and the packaging, and they power the business with their own renewable energy.

-A huge part of the Mackie’s sustainability drive is focussed on their determination to become 100% self-sufficient in renewable energy.
+A huge part of the Mackie’s sustainability drive is focused on their determination to become 100% self-sufficient in renewable energy.
 The company have four wind turbines and a solar panel farm which together have 5MW capacity, generating over four times as much energy as they need.

 The farm offices are also heated by biomass and there are additional solar panels on the byre roof – powering the milking equipment.
 Mackie’s were pioneers in early wind power and continue to advocate both their environmental and commercial benefits – selling excess electricity to the grid provides the company with a steady financial income, creates a reasonable payback period (est.5 years) and (having their own power) protects the company from rising energy prices.